koviubi56/handy-potato/hp2.md

 ### Canary

-The following lines MUST be present in the File (backslashes MUST NOT be included; including empty new lines; things within `<>` MUST be replaced appropriately):
+The following lines MAY be present in the File (backslashes MUST NOT be included; including empty new lines; things within `<>` MUST be replaced appropriately):

 ```markdown